top of page

 A few bio highlights:

-•I'm a writer, historian, and activist deeply rooted in the Arizona-Sonora border region, where I was born and raised.
-My experiences as a queer activist, and blue-collar worker from 1978 to 1998 in Los Angeles form the basis of my latest book, L.A.
-Interchanges.
-Currently residing in Tucson, I stay connected to L.A. through family, friends, and history.
+•My experiences as a queer activist and blue-collar worker from 1978 to 1998 in Los Angeles form the basis of my latest book, L.A.
+Interchanges: A Brown & Queer Archival Memoir, published in 2023.

-• I was a tenured professor in the Department of Mexican American Studies at the University of Arizona (2003-2020).
+• From 2003 to 2020, I was a tenured professor in the Department of Mexican American Studies at the University of Arizona.

 • From 2020 to 2022, I served as the "Historian" for the Tucson-Pima County Historical Commission, which is responsible for preserving the region's rich historical heritage.